This documentation page assumes that you already have a SeekTable account. Create your free account by signing up.

 Search-driven analytics is a new way how you can make ad-hoc queries and get answers simply by entering a natural language question.
 NLQ is particularly effective for enabling non-IT users in your company to make data-driven decisions: they don't need to understand pivot tables or data visualization, as reports are automatically configured through natural language search.

-GenAI-powered Ask Data and top-menu Search Box allow users to start data exploration with simple free-form queries.
+LLM-powered cube's Ask Data and top-menu Search Box allow users to start data exploration with simple free-form queries.
 SeekTable automatically generates appropriate tabular report/chart based on the natural language query, providing clear and understandable answers.
+How it works:

 SeekTable Ask Data demo